RevillWeb/go-and/README.md

 #Running

-To see the client working, clone this repo and simple open `index.html` with the JavaScript console open.
+To see the client working, clone this repo and simply open `index.html` with the JavaScript console open.